joshmfrancis/Pizza-Maker/README.md

 Problems:

- - Some people actually like Pineapple on pizza (Ew!)
+ - Some people actually like pineapple on pizza (Ew!)